MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

-# Anchor a guide in Dynamics 365 Guides by using an Object anchor (Preview)
+# Anchor a guide in Dynamics 365 Guides by using an object anchor (Preview)

 You can use an object anchor to align a guide to a real-world object instead of using a printed anchor (QR code or circular code).